On arithmetic of the superspecial locus: Introduction

 The action of the Galois group $\calG$ on the finite subset $\Lambda_{g,1,N}$ somehow contains a twist which comes from the trivialization between $A_0[N]$ and $(\Z/N\Z)^{2g}$.
-This forces the subset $\Lambda_{g,1,N}(\Fp)$ of $\Fp$-rational points {\it empty} when $N$ is large.
-As a result, there are no analogous results of Ibukiyama and Katsura for $\Lambda_{g,1,N}$ in the geometric side.
-However, the formulation of the arithmetic side extends well without any modification.
-To remedy this, we construct a new level-$N$ structure for members in $\Lambda_g$ using the base point $(A_0,\lambda_0)$.
-This yields a cover $\Lambda^*_{g,N}$ of $\Lambda_g$ on which the Galois action becomes well-behaved.
-Getting around in this way, Theorems~\ref{12}, \ref{13} and \ref{14} can be generalized without any difficulty from the present approach; see Theorem~\ref{75}.
-The advantage of the present formulation of increasing levels makes it more accessible in computing the size of the set $\Lambda^*_{g,N}(\Fp)$ of $\Fp$-rational points, as well as the type number with level structure (the number $T_N$ in Theorem~\ref{75} (5)), when $N$ is large enough.
-Note that we had an explicit formula for the class number $|\Lambda_{g,1,N}|$ due to Ekedahl and others.
+This forces the subset ${\bf \Lambda}_{g,1,N}(\Fp)$ of $\Fp$-rational points to be {\it empty} when $N$ is large.
+As a result, the analogous result for $\Lambda_{g,1,N}$ as in (\ref{eq:17}) (the geometric side) is false.
+However, the formulation of (\ref{eq:16}) (the arithmetic side) extends well without any modification.
+To correct the identity (\ref{eq:17}) for higher level, we introduce a new level-$N$ structure for members in $\Lambda_g$ which relies on the base point $(A_0,\lambda_0)$.
+This yields a cover $\Lambda^*_{g,N}$ of $\Lambda_g$ for which the Galois action becomes well-behaved.
+As a result, Theorems~\ref{12}, \ref{13} and \ref{14} can be generalized without any difficulty from the present approach; see Theorem~\ref{75}.
+Note that the sets $\Lambda^*_{g,N}$ and $\Lambda_{g,1,N}$ are isomorphic as Hecke sets but they have different Galois actions.

-To continue, we make an initial study of the Selberg trace formula (cf. \cite{gelbart:gl2}) for the group $G$.
-What we need is to compute the trace of a certain Hecke operator $R(\pi)$ on a group $G$ with compact quotient $G(\Q)\backslash G(\A_f)$.
-When the level group is small, we reduce the calculation of trace of the Hecke operator $R(\pi)$ concerned, to computing the size of a certain global set $\Delta_f(\pi)$, the volume of a fundamental domain for the centralizer $G_\pi$ of $\pi$, and a standard orbital integral which is purely local in nature; see Section~\ref{sec:09} for details, especially Theorem~\ref{94}.
-We remark that the finite set $\Delta_f(\pi)$ has an interesting cohomological meaning (see Section~\ref{sec:95}) and one can calculate the volume of fundamental domains explicitly using the methods of G.~Prasad \cite{prasad:s-volume} or of Shimura \cite{shimura:euler}.
+We use the simple trace formula to compute the trace of the Hecke operator $R(\pi_0)$.
+Our final result says that when $N$ is sufficiently large, $\tr R(\pi_0)$ is reduced to the product of the mass of the centralizer $G_{\pi_0}$ of $\pi_0$ and a standard orbital integral; see Theorem~\ref{910} for details.
+We remark that one can calculate the mass of $G_{\pi_0}$ explicitly using the methods of G.~Prasad \cite{prasad:s-volume} or of Shimura \cite{shimura:euler}, and that the orbital integral is of purely local nature.
+Note that we had an explicit formula for the class number $H_N=|\Lambda_{g,1,N}|$ (\ref{eq:18}) due to Ekedahl and others; knowing one of $\tr R(\pi_0)$ and the type number would know the other.